-Several solutions allow you to directly interact with ACTITO without having to go through the interface.
-Webservices already allow you to call data recorded in ACTITO and submit data to ACTITO.
+Several solutions allow you to directly interact with Actito without having to go through the interface.
+Webservices already allow you to call data recorded in Actito and submit data to Actito.

 The introduction of Webhooks gives you the reverse service in comparison to Webservices.
 It is no longer necessary to make a call every time you need a piece of information.
 Webhooks are in fact listening to the information.
-By subscribing to Webhooks, the later allow you to be directly notified when specific events occur on a profile or a custom table entry.
+By subscribing to Webhooks, the latter allow you to be directly notified when specific events occur on a profile or a custom table entry.
 These events will be communicated to an URL that you will have to specify.

 Webhooks allow you to get notified about events revolving around profile tables and custom tables of the data model.

 These events can be of the following nature:

 CREATE: Allows you to get notified for each profile creation or each new data record